 Some children tend to avoid some of these at first, but you can easily figure out which kind of vegetables and fruits your kids like.
 Eat together with your children because by watching you, they might become more comfortable with these new foods.

-Nuts are a perfect finger food.
+Nuts are perfect, healthy finger foods.
 They are not only tasty but also full of essential fatty acids.
-They contain also proteins and important fibers.
-Walnuts, hazelnuts, pecan nuts, brazil nuts and more are also filled with many vitamins like Vitamin E and selenium.
+These finger foods contain important fibers as well as proteins.
+Walnuts, hazelnuts, pecan nuts, brazil nuts, and more are also filled with many vitamins like Vitamin E and selenium.

 Each season offers wonderful fruit and vegetables.
 All you have to do is discover them!
 Seasonal fruit and vegetables will enhance your child’s sense of taste and at the same time give you a balanced diet.
 Try it out!
 Here are a few tips for seasonal finger food for children.